APPROVED PRODUCER PROGRAM AND CERTIFIED AGGREGATES

 · The Chief Construction and Materials Geologist

+Producers shall submit a written application to their District Materials Engineer (DME) and Chief Geologist for review and approval in accordance with IM 209 Appendix A to become an Approved Aggregate Producer.
 The Aggregate Producer shall be responsible for source product quality control.
 Aggregate quality will be determined by testing samples secured by District Materials personnel.
 This will not relieve the producer or supplier of their responsibility for quality of the material.
-Producers must meet the responsibilities outlined in Guidelines for Aggregate Producer Quality Control Program, IM 209 Appendix A.
+Should a Producer choose to work in multiple districts, the Producer shall provide a QC plan which covers all sources and then provide the plan to the appropriate District Materials Engineers and Chief Geologist.

-Not less than 24 hours before start up, or as soon as possible for a production change, the appropriate District Materials Engineer shall be notified.
+Not less than 24 hours before start-up the appropriate District Materials Engineer shall be notified.
 The notification shall include the estimated daily production and total production, the intended use (project or warehouse stock), production ledge(s) if applicable, and responsible person(s).
 Failure to notify may result in additional quality sampling and testing, or rejection of the material.

 Aggregates to be used in highway construction projects shall be subject to sampling and testing, including Producer Quality Control (QC) sampling and testing.
 Sampling and testing shall be performed during production in accordance with the minimum frequencies listed in the table below.